kubevirt/containerized-data-importer/hack/README.md

    - *host-file-server* is required by the functional tests and provides an endpoint server for image files and s3 buckets
    - *registry-server* is required by the functional tests and provides an endpoint server for container images.
-     Note: for this server to run the follwoing setting is required in each cluster node ``systemctl -w user.max_user_namespaces=1024``
+     Note: for this server to run the following setting is required in each cluster node ``systemctl -w user.max_user_namespaces=1024``

    Build and Push to registry